wang-yitao/wang-yitao.github.io/_posts/2023-05-06-manage-website.md

 If it does not work, please upgrade Bash on Windows or run Jekyll with --no-watch.
 ```

-and jeykll cannot regenerate the side for you automatically after you modify your site content.
+and jeykll cannot regenerate the site for you automatically after you modify your site content.

 ![](../../../assets/post/2023-05-06-18-37-32.png)